-We also understand that every project is unique and our specialist building supplies service takes the headache out of sourcing materials.
-From bar reinforcement to gabions, floor beams, and made-to-measure roof trusses.
-Roof trusses are made in a variety of shapes and sizes.
-To better understand the shapes and profiles of roof trusses, we’re going to break down the most common trusses used and their applications.
+We understand that every project is unique and our specialist building supplies service takes the headache out of sourcing materials.
+From bar reinforcement to gabions, floor beams to made-to-measure roof trusses.
+Roof trusses are made in a variety of shapes and sizes and are a common material amongst many construction professionals.

-What is a Roof Truss?
+What is a roof truss?

 The attic truss is sometimes referred to as a ‘room in a roof truss’.
 This truss employs a simple triangle roof structure with a floor built-in.
 These trusses make the most of the cavity between the roof and home by adding additional living space.
 All without having to increase the size of your property’s footprint.

-Raised Tie Truss
+3. Raised Tie Truss

 Raised tie trusses are the opposite of hip trusses.
 Where hipped roofs have a low profile, raised tie trusses look to increase vertical space and make homes taller and airier without having to increase the overall height of your building.
 Raised tie trusses are also often used as features in homes in the form of exposed rafters.

-Raised Tie Truss
+5. Raised Tie Truss

 Contact us now to find out how we can help you insulate your home.
 We complete orders quickly and efficiently to ensure your project stays on track.
 Whatever your needs, you will find everything at JTD Building Supplies.